jbkinney/25e_programming_bootcamp/README.md

 ## Installing Python 3.13

 Students are asked to install the Anaconda distribution of Python 3.13, on their own computers.
 This is available at https://www.anaconda.com/download.
+You may have to register first.

 ## Windows laptops